 We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated balance sheets of Novatel Wireless, Inc. and subsidiaries as of December 31, 2008 and 2007, and the related consolidated statements of operations, stockholders' equity and comprehensive income (loss), and cash flows for each of the years in the three-year period ended December 31, 2008, and our report dated March 15, 2009 expressed an unqualified opinion on those consolidated financial statements.

 /s/ KPMG LLP

-San Diego, California March 15, 2009
+San Diego, California March 15, 2009 Form 10-K Page 48 of 85

 PART III

 Item 10.
 Directors, Executive Officers and Corporate Governance